dctang4/Instagram-Quote/instagram-quotes.md

 The CSS section in the starter code contains the name of the Google Font(s) to import and the url to the background image.
  - Awaken Curiosity: https://codepen.io/jkeohan/pen/rNVjRbR

-#### Bonuses
+#### Bonus

-Try recreating the following Instagram Quotes as well.
+Try your hand at recreating any one of the following Instagram Quotes.
 The CSS section in the starter code contains the name of the Google Font(s) to import and the url to the background image.

  - **Bonus #1:** Live Simply:
    - Live Example: https://codepen.io/jkeohan/live/PrJNqJ